 The SPL offers visitors the use of our WiFi free of charge.
 When you use it, we collect data about your device, the volume of data that you use, the websites and applications that you access, and your usage by time, frequency and location.
 As a mark of the seriousness with which we take the safety of our systems, we change our WiFi password daily.

 Every fortnight, the Scottish Poetry Library publishes an e-newsletter that features the Library’s latest news, events, podcasts, and more.
-In order to be able to send you the e-newsletter, we need collect your email address.
+In order to be able to send you the e-newsletter, we need to collect your email address.
 Once we have your email, we’ll send you our regular e-newsletters.

 We use a third party provider, Mailchimp, to deliver our fortnightly e-newsletter.
 You can withdraw your consent to receive the e-newsletter at any time.
-Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing firstname.lastname@example.org and asking for your details to be deleted or amended.
+Emails can be removed from the mailing list either by clicking a link at the bottom of each newsletter that reads ‘unsubscribe from this list’ or by emailing the Director at firstname.lastname@example.org and asking for your details to be deleted or amended.

 Buying tickets to SPL events online